 Reading dispersion box plots

-When an analytics report illustrates an average, as well as minimum and maximum values, we display an accompanying dispersion box plot, as called out in the custom report below.
+When an analytics report illustrates an average, as well as minimum and maximum values, it display an accompanying dispersion box plot, as shown in the custom report below:

 At a glance, a dispersion box plot enables you to see the central tendency and dispersion of your data.
 A dispersion box plot surfaces the five key numbers when it comes to illustrating averaged analytics data: